 - LOOP: DePaul Center, 1st floor near security desk

-Gently used shoes of any size/type can be placed in the Share Your Soles bin, located to the left upon entering the Ray.
+Gently used shoes of any size/type can be placed in the Share Your Soles bin in the Ray Meyer Fitness & Recreation Center lobby.

 Ink & toner cartridges can be recycled in the Student Center 1st floor bin near the information desk or sent to Procurement Services.

-Pens, mechanical pencils & markers can be recycled in the Student Center 1st floor bin near the information desk or any of these green boxes.
+Writing utensils can be recycled in the Student Center 1st floor bin near the information desk.

 If you live in Chicago in a building with 4 units or less, you are part of the Blue Cart recycling program.
 Check out the Recycle By City - Chicago site for tons of helpful information about what you can & cannot recycle.